Released in the UK May 2020

 Provost and Chief Academic Officer & Hugh and Sallie Reaves Professor of New Testament, Reformed Theological Seminary, Charlotte, North Carolina

-Associate Professor of Pastoral Theology, Reformed Theological Seminary, Charlotte, North Carolina
+Professor of Theology Emeritus, Reformed Theological Seminary, Charlotte, North Carolina